 7. Money & Currency

 In Puerto Rico, they use the US dollar.
 Most major food chains and supermarkets accept credit cards but street vendors and some shops only accept cash or a system called ATH (Which is like Zelle, but it only works with Puerto Rican Banks).
 There are not many U.S. banks in Puerto Rico and most ATMs will charge a commission for U.S. cards.
 If you’re in need of cash, the best option is going to Walmart and when using a debit card to pay you will be offered up to $100 in cash back free of charge.

 Puerto Rico has some really diverse wildlife, but this section is to warn you about insects.
 Tourists often complain about mosquito and spider bites and spraying insect repellent barely does anything.
 We suggest bringing the strongest repellent you can find and avoiding being close to the beach 30 minutes before sunset if you don’t want to get eaten alive by mosquitoes.

 As you probably know Spanish is the main language in Puerto Rico, but English is now taught in every school, so all young people can speak it fluently, and most people will talk to you in English anyways.

 10. Power and Water

 In Puerto Rico, they use the same power outlets as in the rest of the US.
 The company that provides power for Puerto Rico is not very reliable, so you may experience power outages.
 Most hotels will have generators and Vacation Rentals will have solar panels, but it’s good to find out before coming.
 With Power, outages come water outages, but hotels and vacation rentals are usually prepared for this too.
 Tap water in PR is drinkable so no need to buy bottled water.

 Thanks for reading!
-If you think I forgot to mention anything, or you have any question before your trip don’t hesitate to write in the comment section!
+If you think we forgot to mention anything, or you have any questions before your trip don’t hesitate to write in the comment section!